 Perhaps you simply want to save time in the morning by having fewer clothes to dig through.
 Knowing your "why" can help you declutter your closet with intention and direction.

 Setting a deadline is how to declutter clothes efficiently.
 Schedule a day and a time where you can go through your closet thoroughly.

 So, one to two hours should be enough time to get through the ruthless decluttering process.
 You can also include ruthless decluttering as part of your home cleaning routine or you can set aside a separate day to ruthlessly declutter your clothes.

 3. Make ruthless decluttering fun

-Do you want to know the secret on how to be ruthless when decluttering clothes?
+Do you want to know the secret of how to be ruthless when decluttering clothes?
 Make it fun!
-Decluttering doesn't have to feel like a chore; rather it can be quite enjoyable when paired with a fun or a relaxing activity.
+Decluttering doesn't have to feel like a chore; rather it can be quite enjoyable when paired with a fun or relaxing activity.

 For instance, you could call up a friend or watch your favorite Netflix series while you sort through the clothing in your closet.